sendgrid/docs/content/docs/ui/managing-contacts/segmenting-your-contacts.md

 ---
 <call-out>

-Contact Segmentation is currently only available in the legacy Marketing Campaigns product.
-Click [here]({{root_url}}/ui/sending-email/how-to-send-email-with-marketing-campaigns/) for more information on the new Marketing Campaigns product.
+Contact Segmentation is currently only available in the legacy Marketing Campaigns product and is not yet available within the new Marketing Campaigns experience.
+For additional information, including when we expect it to be available, click [here]({{root_url}}/ui/sending-email/coming-soon-to-new-marketing-campaigns/
+).

 </call-out>

 <iframe src="https://player.vimeo.com/video/229916004" width="700" height="400" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>